Introduction

 1. "Sunspring" Short Film Experiment

 One really cool example is the Sunspring short film project.
 This one stood out because it actually turned an AI written script into a real movie on screen.
-Benjamin, which is a kind of AI called a recurrent neural network, was trained on a bunch of science fiction scripts and then it wrote a brand new one.
-The story it made was pretty weird and sometimes kind of confusing, honestly, but it also showed a new way of telling stories and sort of pushed how far AI can go.
+Benjamin, which is a AI called a recurrent neural network, was trained on a bunch of science fiction scripts and then it wrote a brand new one.
+The story it made was pretty weird and sometimes confusing, honestly, but it also showed a new way of telling stories and pushed how far AI can go.

 Here are some key lessons from this project: